California Single-Member LLC

 Do I Need a California Registered Agent?

 Yes.
 Every LLC in California is required to appoint a California registered agent.
 Your registered agent accepts service of process (notice of a lawsuit) on behalf of your SMLLC and ensures that such notices are forwarded to you in a timely manner.
+You can hire California Registered Agent for $50/year and we’ll serve as your registered agent.
+As soon as your legal mail shows up in our office, we’ll scan it and upload it to your secure account.

 Submit Initial Statement of Information